 Sewing machines are a handy accessory to have in your home.
 They allow you to make a variety of items, including clothing, pillows, curtains, and quilts.
 The fact that you can make these yourself at a fraction of the store cost is a bonus.
 Of course, sewing machines can be expensive, depending on the brand you buy.
-If you’re on a budget, though, you can find the best sewing machine under $100, giving you the same ability to create as with a more expensive model, without spending all your savings.
+If you’re on a budget, though, you can find a low cost sewing machine for under $100, giving you the same ability to create as with a more expensive model, without spending all your savings.
 These models are great sewing machines for beginners and experts alike.

-To help you find the right sewing machine under $100, we spent a great deal of time scanning manufacturer information, trying out different models, and reading hundreds of customer reviews.
+To help you find the right sewing machines under $100, we spent a great deal of time scanning manufacturer information, trying out different models, and reading hundreds of customer reviews.
 Then we chose the top models with the Brother XM2701 as our Editor’s Choice, created a comparison table, added in-depth reviews, and put in a buyer’s guide to help you pick the right one for you.

 More features: free arm, 6 sewing feet, jam-resistant drop-in top bobbin, auto-sized buttonholes, LED working area